Zaczero/AntiCaptcha/README.md

 Simple HTTP API wrapper for https://anti-captcha.com/
 An online captcha solving and image recognition service.

-## Download
+## 🔗 Download
 * Latest release: https://github.com/Zaczero/AntiCaptcha/releases/latest

-## Thank You!
+## ☕ Support me
-If you find this project useful and you are new to anti captcha please consider registering from my [referrral link](http://getcaptchasolution.com/i4lbjatsex) 😊
+If you find this project useful and you are new to anti captcha please consider registering from my [referrral link](http://getcaptchasolution.com/i4lbjatsex).

-## Sample code
+## 🏁 Sample code

 ```cs
 var antiCaptcha = new AntiCaptcha(" ## YOUR API KEY ## ");